-In SIH 2017, our team developed the prototype as an mailet which can be used by only Appache James server.
-Now it has been planned to develop as an plugin/add-ons, which can be used as per the user requirements in cross-platform applications like Mozilla thunderbird etc.
+In SIH 2017, our team developed the prototype as an mailet which can be used on servers that support Apache Mailet like the Apache James 3.0 server.
+On discussion with the Ministry of External Affairs, it was understood that a server side solution is not easily feasible as the servers are not maintained by the Ministry.
+Hence a client side solution with the same working was required.
+So, we plan to implement the product as a plugin/add-on, which can be used as per the user requirements in cross-platform applications like Mozilla Thunderbird or, MS Outlook.

 Architecture Block Schematic